Agave-DAO/frontend-v2/README.md

 To consume them, we implemented the hook [`useTokensLists`](./src/hooks/useTokensLists.tsx).
 You can find a usage example in [`src/components/token/TokenDropdown.tsx`](./src/components/token/TokenDropdown.tsx).
 And see it in action in our example page.

+## Protocol Data

+### useAgaveTokensData

+React hook that can be used to get Agave reserve tokens information from an array of tokens addresses.
+The hook accepts an array of tokens addresses and returns data for each token, such as `priceData`, `reserveData`, `assetData`, and `incentiveData`.
+Additionally, the hook provides a number of functions that can be used to get data about a single token from the result, such as `getTokenMarketSize`, `getTokenTotalBorrowed`, `getDepositAPY`, `getBorrowRate`, and `getIncentiveRate`.

 ## Contributing

 Contributions are welcome through [discussions](https://github.com/BootNodeDev/frontend-starter-kit/discussions), [issues](https://github.com/BootNodeDev/frontend-starter-kit/issues) and [pull requests](https://github.com/BootNodeDev/frontend-starter-kit/compare).